 - How Lipohydroxy Acid Works to Clear Acne

 Introduction to Lipohydroxy Acid

-Lipohydroxy acid is a beta hydroxy acid (BHA), which is a type of acid used to treat a variety of skin diseases, including acne.
 Scientists created lipohydroxy acid in the 1980s as a way to improve upon salicylic acid.
 To create lipohydroxy acid, the scientists added extra carbon atoms onto salicylic acid.
-The addition of the carbon atoms made the molecule larger and made it more easily dissolvable in oil than salicylic acid.
+The addition of the carbon atoms made the molecule:

-- The larger molecular size of lipohydroxy acid prevents it from penetrating the topmost layer of skin into deeper skin layers.
-The topmost layer of skin is composed of dead skin cells, but deeper areas of the skin have live skin cells that can be damaged.
-When live skin cells are damaged, side effects can result.
-Research has found that 58% of salicylic acid penetrates into deeper areas of the skin with live skin cells, whereas only 6% of lipohydroxy acid penetrates that deeply.
-Since lipohydroxy acid does not interact with the live cells, it produces fewer side effects than salicylic acid.
+- A larger molecule than salicylic acid: The larger molecular size of lipohydroxy acid prevents it from penetrating the topmost layer of skin into deeper skin layers.
+This helps reduce side effects.
+Research has found that 58% of salicylic acid penetrates into deeper areas of the skin, whereas only 6% of lipohydroxy acid penetrates that deeply.1

-- Lipo means "oil" or "fat."
+- More easily dissolvable in oil than salicylic acid: Lipo means "oil" or "fat."
 This is where lipohydroxy acid gets its name.
-Because lipohydroxy acid is more soluble in oil, it can dissolve in the skin oil found in clogged pores more easily, and this helps the lipohydroxy acid penetrate deep into the pores, where it can act to prevent acne.
+Clogged pores are filled with trapped skin oil.
+Because lipohydroxy acid is more soluble in oil, it can sneak into these clogged pores more easily where it can act to prevent acne.
 This property may make lipohydroxy acid more effective than salicylic acid, but research is needed to confirm this.

 How Lipohydroxy Acid Works to Clear Acne

 Lipohydroxy acid works to clear acne by: